KHALIDDOMA/bicycle_model/README.md

 To simulate the model behavior we use turtlesim node in ROS

 The input form user should be:
- the time of simulation
+  The time of simulation
- The car velocity
+  The car velocity
- The steering angle
+  The steering angle

 The variable that should be stored in yaml:
- The distance between CG and front wheel(lf)
+  The distance between CG and front wheel(lf)
- The distance between CG and back wheel(lr)
+  The distance between CG and back wheel(lr)